 The Development of Newfoundland Church Architecture

 The churches built before 1820 tended to be rudimentary buildings, lacking towers, steeples and chancels, and were almost indistinguishable from local fish stores.
-Distinctions began to develop when the two major denominations Anglican and Roman Catholic began to build their respective cathedrals.
+Distinctions began to develop when the two major denominations - Anglican and Roman Catholic - began to build their respective cathedrals.
 The Roman Catholic community built their cathedral as a Romanesque Revival structure.
-The Anglicans, led by Bishop Edward Feild and architect Sir Gilbert Scott, were influenced by a Gothic Revival style of architecture.
+The Anglicans, led by Bishop Edward Feild, were influenced by the Gothic Revival.

-In an effort to establish and promote the use of Gothic Revival architecture in Newfoundland, Bishop Feild brought over noted English architect William Grey as principal of Queen's College and made him diocesan architect.
+In an effort to establish and promote the use of Gothic Revival architecture in Newfoundland, Bishop Feild commissioned the distinguished British architect Sir Gilbert Scott to design the Anglican Cathedral.
+He also brought over William Grey as principal of Queen's College, and made him diocesan architect.
 Grey designed numerous wooden Anglican churches in rural Newfoundland that combined local materials and craftsmanship to create models for other clergymen to follow.
-The last surviving church designed by Grey is St. James Anglican Church in Battle Harbour, Labrador.
+The last surviving church designed by Grey is St. James Anglican church at Battle Harbour, Labrador.

-Although Grey left Newfoundland in 1857 and Bishop Feild died in 1876 their architectural influence did not.
+Although Grey left Newfoundland in 1857 and Bishop Feild died in 1876 their architectural influence carried on.
 The Gothic Revival remained the definitive Anglican style until after the First World War.
 In 1892 the congregation in Trinity borrowed a design from Nova Scotia and built the finest surviving Anglican Church in Newfoundland.

-The Catholic churches built in the latter half of the nineteenth and early twentieth century do not show the same commitment to one architectural style.
-J. J. McCarthy of Dublin designed St. Patrick's, one of the earliest Catholic churches planned after the Basilica, in the Gothic style.
+The Catholic churches built in the latter half of the 19th and early 20th century do not show the same commitment to one architectural style.
+J. J. McCarthy of Dublin designed St. Patrick's, one of the earliest Catholic churches planned after the Cathedral, in the Gothic style.
 McCarthy was an associate of a leading figure in the English Gothic Revival movement, A. W. N. Pugin.
-St. Patrick's design appears inspired by Pugin's design for St. Mary's in Killarney, Ireland.
+The design for St. Patrick's appears to have been inspired by Pugin's design for St. Mary's in Killarney, Ireland.

 In the twentieth century, renaissance forms have been used more readily in the construction of Catholic churches.
-This reflects the religious and cultural connection between Catholicism and Rome, and possibly, a desire to distinguish itself from Anglicanism.© 1998, Shane O'Dea
+This reflects the religious and cultural connection between Catholicism and Rome, and possibly, a desire to distinguish itself from Anglicanism.